vmware-tanzu/tanzu-application-platform-reference-service-packages/README.md

-# NOTICE: Since the 1.5.0 release of Tanzu Application Platform (TAP) the default approach to manage CSP services is through [crossplane](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/crossplane-about.html).
-Thus this repo is deprecated and will be archived once TAP 1.4.x reached end of support.
+# NOTICE: Since the 1.5.0 release of Tanzu Application Platform (TAP) the default approach to manage CSP services is through [Crossplane](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/crossplane-about.html).
+Thus, this repo is deprecated and will be archived once TAP 1.4.x reaches end of support.

 # Tanzu Application Platform Service Reference Packages